ROBOTIS-GIT/emanual/docs/en/software/rplus_mobile/mtask20.md

 Task files written in the PC can be copied into iOS devices.

-1. Use USB cable to connect iOS device to PC (Proper drivers have to be preinstalled on PC).
+1. Use USB cable to connect iOS device to PC (Proper drivers have to be installed on PC).
 2. Launch iTunes on PC.

     ![](/assets/images/sw/rplus_mobile/r+m_task2_54_kr.gif)